 Try camping to explore Bali off the beaten track

 If you really want to get away from it all and experience Balinese nature in all its glory, why not forego a hotel altogether and opt for a tent instead!
-Bali has a range of campsites available ranging from boutique ‘glamping’ to cheap and cheerful ‘bring your own tent’ campgrounds.
+Camping in Bali offers a range of experiences from boutique ‘glamping’ to cheap and cheerful ‘bring your own tent’ campgrounds.

 If you are just after a basic campsite, with perhaps a few amenities, then there are a few dotted all around the island.
-The area around Mount Batur in particular has some great options as well panoramic views of the surrounding mountainous landscape and Lake Batur.
+The area around Mount Batur in particular has some great options such as Toya Bungkah.
+Some have panoramic views of the surrounding mountainous landscape and Lake Batur.

 You may also like: